+5. Sinks.

-- 5. Sinks. - a.
+- a.
 Sizes of sinks, cup sinks, sink outlets, strainers, and overflows shall be as specified on the drawings. - b.
 Equipment furnished shall include the sink bowl, outlets, strainers, and overflow (2 inches below the inside top of the sink bowl). - c.
 The sink counter outlet shall be 11⁄2-inch diameter overlapping interior sink dimensions by 1⁄2-inch or more on all four sides. - d.
 Sinks shall be designed and installed to allow for maintenance access to drain traps. - 6.
 Cupsinks. - a.
-Cupsinks shall be 6 inch inside diameter, hemispherical at double-faced island and peninsular assemblies, and/or - b.
-3 inch by 6-inch oval configuration along wall assemblies, with secured strainer. - 7.
-Neutralization tanks.

-Neutralization tanks shall be designed and installed in accordance with the most recent version of the International Plumbing Code.
-Such units, whether located outside the building, underground, or under sinks in labs, shall be designed and located to provide for safe access and regular maintenance.

-8. Bench-top drain troughs.
+Cupsinks shall be 6 inch inside diameter, hemispherical at doublefaced island and peninsular assemblies, and/or 3 inch by 6-inch oval configuration along wall assemblies, with secured strainer. - b.
+Cupsinks in chemical fume hoods will be installed to be at least a 1/4" above the base working surface or shall have a cover provided to seal from accidental chemical spills. - 7.
+Neutralization tanks. - a.
+Neutralization tanks shall be located outside the building, underground, or under sinks in labs, shall be designed and located to provide for safe access and regular maintenance. - b.
+All such tanks will be part of a preventive maintenance program. - c.
+An institution can opt out of installing a neutralization tank, provided the local municipality approves or if the BOR provides an exception based on documented evidence that such discharge will not violate local sewer ordinance requirements. - 8.
+Bench-top drain troughs.